 So, how are we as teachers to know what is best for our students?

-Of those who reported incurring a physical injury while practicing yoga, 22.2 % indicated they were receiving a physical adjustment when the injury occurred, and 4.6 % indicated the injury occurred while being given a verbal adjustment.
+Of those who reported incurring a physical injury while practicing yoga, 22.2 % indicated they were receiving a physical adjustment when the injury occurred.
+Another 4.6 % indicated the injury occurred while being given a verbal adjustment.
 Ultimately, the survey revealed that approximately 11% of those who have ever received a hands-on adjustment have also been injured.
 7% of respondents reported that their experience with adjustments has contributed to both states of healing and injury.

 Given these data, the question remains: are adjustments contributing more to experiences of injury or healing?

 To further compound the question of adjustments in yoga instruction, there is the issue of whether or not an instructor conducts adjustments with open lines of clear communication with a student.
 Soma Yoga Institute conducts informal surveys with their yoga teacher trainees who indicate that they, at some point, experienced an adjustment that felt unsafe or was injurious (1).
-What’s surprising is that of this group 97% report back that they had not let the instructor know the assist felt unsafe or caused harm.
+Of this group 97% report back that they had not let the instructor know the assist felt unsafe or caused harm.
 Reasons for this range from being anxious or embarrassed to criticize an instructor or disrupt class, to not wanting to make the teacher feel bad, to defaulting to the knowledge of the instructor instead of trusting their own inner wisdom.

 AND how do we use adjustments in a way which reduces the chance for negative impact and injury?